Skip to main content

 Peptide Therapy the Synergistic Layer

 Peptides are added to the protocol to target specific pathways and to enhance the overall benefits of the therapy.
 The most commonly used peptides in this context are growth hormone secretagogues, which stimulate the body’s own production of HGH.
-This is a key distinction from direct HGH injections, as it works with the body’s natural feedback loops, potentially reducing the risk of associated with supraphysiological levels of HGH.
+This is a key distinction from direct HGH injections, as it works with the body’s natural feedback loops, potentially reducing the risk of side effects associated with supraphysiological levels of HGH.

 Here are some of the key peptides used in combined protocols: